rgeraldporter/inquiry-monad/README.md

 These are also monads, see "Monad methods" below for details on how to handle these types.

-## Question & Questionset : experimental APIs
+## Question, Questionset & Receipt : experimental APIs

 <details>
-  <summary>Experimental API: Click to read more</summary>
+  <summary>Experimental APIs: Click to read more</summary>

 _The following section is referring to an an experimental subset of the API introduced in version 0.24, and may change drastically or be removed in the future.
 Use at your peril, but feedback is VERY welcomed.
 Skip this section if you'd like to just start with more stable stuff._